NHS vs Private Dental Care: Which Is Right for You in 2026?

 • You want longer appointments and more time with your dentist

-• You want a specific material (e.g. all-ceramic crowns on back teeth)
+• You want a specific material (e.g. all-ceramic crowns on back teeth, tooth-coloured fillings as a guaranteed option)

 • You cannot register with an NHS practice in your area

-• You want a guaranteed appointment time within a week or two
+• You want a guaranteed appointment time within one to two weeks

 Hybrid options: dental plans